It's great to see someone who has just as much passion as I do for Rock n Roll. My Guns 'n Roses has been sold!

 This interview was done at the height of Titanic mania on News 12 Long Island!
 While this interview is an aged interview, you can get an idea of the projects I was doing, and where I was going with my work.
 This ten minute segment on building of the Titanic and the carving of Led Zeppelin's...
 Continue Reading →

-Sometimes you need to touch up on work done years past.
+Sometimes you need to touch upon work done years past.
 A fresh, clean look to a great but aged piece.
 For Physical Graffiti, it was time.
 Before And now after!
 Not only is the frame black but I touched up the brownstones themselves.
-It has a more realistic look on what you can expect to...
+It has a more realistic look on what you can expect to see...
 Continue Reading →

 Guns N' Roses done on wood, 3 dimensional using a router.
 Painted using acrylics.
 This can be seen on their Rarities 1985-1994 album cover as well as on their Greatest Hits, however done black and white.